Practical 10: Presenting Data

 Warning

 Depending on how you are running the notebook, you may not be able to see all of the fonts available on your system.
-If the notebook is running in a Docker container it only has access to the fonts that are installed in the container.
+If the notebook is running in a Podman container it only has access to the fonts that are installed in the container.
 In other words: don’t panic if you don’t see the font(s) you want..

 from matplotlib import font_manager